Omnija/pokered-gbc/FEATURES.md

 	- Rocket ♀ Trainer
 		- Trainer [NEW]
 		- Overworld Sprite [UNUSED_GUARD]
-	- Shiny pokdex status screen [Sort of glitchy]
+	- Shiny pokedex status screen [Sort of glitchy]
 		- Hold (Select + data) to enable
 		- Hold (Start + data) to disable
 	- RNG state on boot is initialized to a random number